top of page

 Amy Rew

-Founder & Director
+Founder & Coordinator

 Amy's passion to support communities to develop and thrive began in 2011 when she became the chair of Shawlands Business Association and helped create a strong foundation for the eventual formation of the Shawlands Business Improvement District.